Carl Rakosi

-Carl Rakosi (November 6, 1903 – June 25, 2004) was the last surviving member of the original group of poets who were given the rubric Objectivist.
-He was still publishing and performing his poetry well into his 90s.
+Carl Rakosi (November 6, 1903 – June 25, 2004) was the last surviving member of the Objectivist poets, still publishing and performing poetry well into his 90s.

 Early life

 Rakosi was born in Berlin and lived there and in Hungary until 1910, when he moved to the United States to live with his father and stepmother.
 His father was a jeweler and watchmaker in Chicago and later in Gary, Indiana.
 The family lived in semi-poverty but contrived to send him to the University of Chicago and then to the University of Wisconsin–Madison.
 During his time studying at the university level, he started writing poetry.
 On graduating, he worked for a time as a social worker, then returned to college to study psychology.
 At this time, he changed his name to Callman Rawley because he felt he stood a better chance of being employed if he had a more American-sounding name.
 After a spell as a psychologist and teacher, he returned to social work for the rest of his working life.